xuangui2018/bulkUploadUsersApp/README.md

 OR
 php user_upload.php --create_table

-To run the script and print out a Insert statements and errors if there is any: php user_upload.php --file=users.csv --dry_run
+To run the script and print out a Insert statements and validation errors if there is any: php user_upload.php --file=users.csv --dry_run

 To run the script and insert all the users into users table and print out errors if there is any: